tristantapson8/CS1XA3/Project02/README.md

  - Score is determined by the bet amount (Riskier bets means higher score!)
  - If you wish to play again, or reset the game at any time, press the orange dollar sign button below to reset to a new game

+Code for this app is located in CS1XA3/Project02/crapsWG.elm

 NOTE: Game was changed from initial proposal.